chotchki/rancid-cache/README.md

 # MVP Approach

-* Parse a given VCL program (starting with something super simple)
+- [x] Parse a given VCL program (starting with something super simple)
-* * Produce an AST
+- - [x] Produce an AST
-* Walk the AST and construct a tokio/hyper proxy
+- [ ] Walk the AST and construct a tokio/hyper proxy
+- - [ ] Update the RCL interface to support socket handoff
+- - [ ] Take the AST and compile a dumb proxy
+- - [ ] Enable a basic end 2 end test of the proxy

+## Implementation Decision

+Initial implementation will delegate all proxy actions to the module with the inbound socket being handed off to it.

 ## Research Notes